 According to Article 3 of the Compulsory Education Act, education is mandatory for every child under 18, including asylum seekers.
 Asylum-seeking children have the same rights to education as Dutch children or children who are treated in the same way e.g. children with a residence permit.
 This also applies to children with special needs: if possible, arrangements will be made to ensure that those children get the attention they deserve.
 Every AZC is in touch with and has arrangements with an elementary school nearby.
 However, if the parents wish to send their child to another school, they are free to do so.

 Children below 12 go to elementary school either at the school nearby the AZC or at the AZC itself.
 Children between the age of 12 and 18 are first taught in an international class.
-When their level of Dutch is considered to be sufficient, they enrol in the suitable education program.3
+When their level of Dutch is considered to be sufficient, they enrol in the suitable education programme.

 There are no theoretical obstacles as to access to vocational training for adults.
-However, asylum seekers have often not had the chance to learn Dutch which decreases their chance of accessing vocational training in practice.
+However, asylum seekers have often not had the chance to learn Dutch and this decreases their chance of accessing vocational training in practice.
 Moreover, asylum seekers do not have a right to financial study aid from the government.

 For more information see the Agreement of 28 April 2016 concerning the increased influx of asylum seekers as Annex to Minister of Internal Affairs, Letter No 19637/2182, 28 April 2016, available at http://bit.ly/2miTkiV; and the website of the COA, available at: http://bit.ly/2lBa5Ht.

 Article 12(1) RVA.